The Delta Variant: What You Need to Know

 Vaccines are the best tool we have to end the COVID-19 pandemic.
 People who can’t get vaccinated or don’t respond to vaccinations (for example, people with compromised immune systems) should continue to wear a mask, wash their hands, and practice social distancing.

-Viral variants occur when the virus is transmitted and reproduces itself.
+Viral variants can occur when the virus is transmitted and reproduces itself.
 COVID-19 vaccines are key to controlling the pandemic and to prevent future variants from developing.
 Current vaccines are highly effective and not only prevent infection, but they also effectively reduce transmission to others.